Sreeya003/Cancer-data-analysis-with-Power-Bi/README.md

-# Cancer-data-analysis-with-Power-Bi
+#Project: Cancer and Deaths Data Analysis with Power BI
+This repository contains code and resources for creating interactive Power BI dashboards to analyze cancer and deaths data from 1990 to 2019 (globally).

+#Data Source:
-The data set was taken from kaggle - https://www.kaggle.com/datasets/belayethossainds/cancer-and-deaths-dataset-19902019-globally
+The data set is from Kaggle: Cancer and Deaths Dataset (1990-2019) Globally: https://www.kaggle.com/datasets/belayethossainds/cancer-and-deaths-dataset-19902019-globally

-There are total 9 files in it.
-Here we have taken 4 files
+#Analysis Overview:
+#This project analyzes four files from the dataset:
-1) cancer-death-rates-by-age
+cancer-death-rates-by-age
-2) number-of-people-with-cancer-by-age
+number-of-people-with-cancer-by-age
-3) share-of-population-with-cancer-by-age
+share-of-population-with-cancer-by-age
-4) cancer-deaths-rate-and-age-standardized-rate-index
+cancer-deaths-rate-and-age-standardized-rate-index

-5 Interactive Dashboards using Power Bi have been created.

-Dashboard 1 contains:
-Slicer is inserted where the values of year are given which can be used as a filter to know which year data is required.
+#Power BI Dashboards:

+#Five interactive dashboards are created using Power BI, providing insights into various aspects of the data:

+#Dashboard 1: Global Deaths by Year
+Filter by year using a slicer.
-A stacked column chart was made which compares the sum of deaths yearwise.
+Stacked column chart shows the sum of deaths by year.
-2 Cards have been made for calculation of both sum and average deaths of all age people.
+Cards display the total and average deaths across all ages.
-A Q&A card is created to answer different question regarding the data.
+Q&A card allows users to ask questions about the data.
-A number of death in each country is indicated by using a map.
-By clicking on the country the values in the graph and cards will be changed country-wise.

-Dashboard 2 contains a line chart which indicates the sum of deaths (age wise) .
-4 charts have been made in which between the age of 5-14, 15-49, 50-69, 70+ years.
+Map displays the number of deaths per country, with data filtering by selected country.

+#Dashboard 2: Deaths by Age Group
+Line chart shows the sum of deaths by age group.
+Four additional charts focus on specific age ranges: 5-14, 15-49, 50-69, and 70+.

+#Dashboard 3: People Affected with Cancer by Year and Age
-Dashboard 3 contains yearly data of people affected with cancer according to their ages.
-5 stacked column charts have been created for ages age of under 5, 5-14, 15-49, 50-69, 70+ years.
+Analyzes yearly data on individuals affected by cancer across different age groups.
+Five stacked column charts represent age groups: under 5, 5-14, 15-49, 50-69, and 70+.

+#Dashboard 4: Cancer Cases Comparison
-Dashboard 4 contains an area chart Comparison between people affected with cancer under the age of 5 and above the age of 70.
+Area chart compares the number of people affected with cancer under 5 and above 70.

-Dashboard 5 contains 6 stacked area charts
+#Dashboard 5: Multi-Year Cancer Analysis by Age
+Explores trends through six stacked area charts, each focusing on a specific age group.

+#Further Exploration:
+The provided code and data offer a starting point for further exploration and analysis of the cancer and deaths dataset using Power BI.